Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 If your taxable income is £35,000 and you make a capital gain of £10,000:

-• Any part of your gain that keeps you within the basic tax band (£37,700 threshold) is taxed at 10% (or 18% for property).
+• £2,700 of your gain keeps you within the basic rate band (£37,700 threshold) and is taxed at 18%

-• The portion that exceeds this threshold is taxed at 20% (or 24% for property).
+• The remaining £7,300 is taxed at 24%

 Our advice?
-Work out your total taxable income before selling—this can help you estimate your CGT liability and take advantage of lower tax bands where possible.
+Work out your total taxable income before selling this can help you estimate your CGT liability and take advantage of lower tax bands where possible.

 ✕